Nuchal Fold Pregnancy Scans Dublin

 Please note: A blood sample is also requested to help identify any abnormalities. the blood test is combined with the scan to give a risk assessment.

-The cost of the bloods are included in your scan.
+The cost of the blood test is included in the scan price.
 The Nuchal Translucency scan cannot tell for certain if your baby is affected.
 However, it can help you decide whether or not to have a diagnostic test.

 Cost – €300